Must To Know Secure Java Development Practices

 }

-By using the code block as above, you can create a difference between parameter data and a query.
+Using the code block above, you can create a difference between parameter data and a query.
 As a result, the attackers will get disabled from injecting malicious queries and breaching databases.
 Hence, your data at rest would become more secure.

-Authentication is a crucial security control, that every java application must have.
+Authentication is a crucial security control that every Java application must have.
 It will help you validate the user identity and allow only authorized people to access resources.
-For strong and efficient authentication, you can prefer tools such as OpenID, Auth 2.0, and similar.
-Although, you must verify their legitimacy before implementation.
+You can prefer tools such as OpenID, Auth 2.0, and similar for strong and efficient authentication.
+However, you must verify their legitimacy before implementation.

-Furthermore, always consider configuring multi-factor authentication control.
-It will help you prevent hackers from hijacking user accounts through usernames and passwords.
+Furthermore, configuring multi-factor authentication control should always be considered.
+It will help prevent hackers from hijacking user accounts through usernames and passwords.

-Additionally, to strengthen identity verification, you can use cloud-based services, such as Firebase authentication.
-With it, the responsibility of managing and securing data will also get eliminated.
-But, prefer it only if you have a flexible budget, as sometimes cloud services can be expensive.
+To strengthen identity verification, you can also use cloud-based services, such as Firebase authentication.
+With it, managing and securing data will also be eliminated.
+But, you prefer it only if you have a flexible budget, as sometimes cloud services can be expensive.

 You won’t find Java Security Manager enabled by default, as it restricts a process from accessing the network, disk, processor, and other resources.
-But, according to security experts, it’s a good practice to use it.
+But, according to security experts, using it’s a good practice.

-Otherwise, someone exploiting a single java app component could switch to another by jumping between processes.
-For instance, if you don’t enable it, a hacker can even modify the bytecode of a running process.
+Otherwise, someone exploiting a single Java app component could switch to another by jumping between processes.
+For instance, if you don’t enable it, a hacker can modify a running process’s bytecode.

 Further, when you enable java security manager, you need to define policies for each process execution with its access level.
 As a result, each operation avails a limited exposure, which in return limits the attackers.
 Therefore, you must consider using the built-in security manager for a solid security foundation.

-Java is a top choice for companies to develop a scalable business solution.
-But, every year more vulnerabilities get discovered in Java, leading to exploits and breaches.
-However, to not let malicious actors perform such activities on Java-based software, developers must consider adapting the mentioned practices.
+Java is a top choice for companies that want to develop scalable business solutions.
+However, more vulnerabilities are discovered in Java every year, leading to exploits and breaches.
+Hence, developers must consider adapting the mentioned practices to prevent malicious actors from performing such activities on Java-based software.